 It depends on your physical health.
 My amazing Mum hiked all the way to the monastery with my brother and me, not even using the horses to shorten the journey, while my Dad opted out totally after hiking the simple ones in Bhutan.
 My Mum is very fit to begin with (she hiked Mt Takao and also to Chureito Pagoda in Tokyo to see Mt Fuji – very easy hikes compared to Tiger’s Nest).

-Hiking Tiger’s Nest is not easy, from the sheer height elevation (you’ll ascend 900m to reach 3100m), constant uphill terrain, and also the many steps to go downhill then uphill to reach the monastery.
+The trek to Tiger’s Nest is not easy, from the sheer height elevation (you’ll ascend 900m to reach 3100m), constant uphill terrain, and also the many steps to go downhill then uphill to reach the monastery.
 Also, remember how you get there will also be how you return.

 | View my post & guide on hiking Tiger’s Nest! |

-How much will a trip to Bhutan cost?
+How much will a Bhutan trip cost?

 Minimum daily tariff: